mattermost/docs/source/mobile/mobile-faq.rst

 First, you can use the :doc:`Mattermost Hosted Push Notification Service (HPNS) <mobile-hpns>`.
 Organizations can also `host their own push proxy server instead <https://developers.mattermost.com/contribute/mobile/push-notifications/service/>`_.
 This is applicable when you want to

-1. customize the `Mattermost mobile apps <https://github.com/mattermost/mattermost-mobile>`_,
+1. customize the `Mattermost mobile apps <https://developers.mattermost.com/contribute/mobile/build-your-own/>`_,
 2. deploy your own push notification service, or
-3. repackage the mobile apps with BlueCedar or AppDome, which requires re-signing the apps.
+3. repackage the mobile apps with BlueCedar or AppDome, which some organizations have successfully deployed with but is not officially supported.

 How do I receive mobile push notification if my IT policy requires the use of a corporate proxy server?
 --------------------------------------------------------------------------------------------------------------------